I-League Coverage Controversy: AIFF claims to be in the dark over Star Sports' move? | Goal.com

 Interestingly, the words 'were recently informed' were emboldened in their media release, pointing out that they were not in favour of the decision at all but their hands were forced.
 It certainly cannot be a grammatical mistake because the emboldening is present in the release mail and the full statement attached.

 If the Indian FA are claiming that they knew about the decision by their broadcast partners only in the middle of the season, what does that tell you about their working relation?
-The AIFF had taken a strong stance in the press release, pointing out that it was the sole decision of their boradcast partners to roll back coverage.
+The AIFF has taken a strong stance in the press release, pointing out that it was the sole decision of Star Sports to roll back coverage.

 And why would such a key decision be taken in the middle of the season rather than before.
 If it was taken before the start of the season, why was this communicated only now?